iOS 9.3.5 update problems continue to plague those stock on Apple’s final version of iOS 9.

 If you can’t find a fix online, you can get in contact with Apple Support via Twitter or schedule an appointment to see a Genius at an Apple Store.

-If you moved to iOS 9.3.5 the only place to go is up to iOS 10.
+If you moved to iOS 9.3.5 the only place to go is up, to Apple’s iOS 11 update, if your device is compatible.
 You can’t go back to anything older than iOS 9.3.5.

 If you need help understanding this process, take a look at our iOS 9 downgrade walkthrough.
 It’ll help you drop down to an old iOS upgrade in minutes.

-iOS 9.3.5 was the last iOS 9 upgrade for the iPhone, iPad and iPod touch. iOS 10 took over for iOS 9 on September 13th.
+iOS 9.3.5 was the last iOS 9 upgrade for the iPhone, iPad and iPod touch. iOS 10 took over for iOS 9 on September 13th, 2016, and iOS 11 took over for iOS 10 last September.

-The final version of iOS 10 could improve your device’s performance and it could squash lingering issues you’re having.
-Unfortunately, iOS 10 isn’t available for all iOS 9.3.5 powered devices.
+Moving to Apple’s iOS 11 update could improve your device’s performance.
+Unfortunately, iOS 11 isn’t available for all iOS 9.3.5-powered devices.
 Some devices will stay on iOS 9.

-Those of you with the iPhone 4s, the iPad 2, original iPad mini, or an iPod touch fifth-generation or below can’t get the iOS 10 update which means you can’t depend on it for fixes.
+Those of you with the iPhone 4s, the iPad 2, original iPad mini, or an iPod touch fifth-generation or below can’t move to iOS 10 or iOS 11.
+You won’t get iOS 12 either.

 If you own one of those devices and you’re dealing with an iOS 9 problem, you’ll need to fix the problem yourself or take the device in to an Apple Store.